PHYSICS 7B

 Usefulness for research/internships: If you’re going to be doing electrical things, the basic knowledge of electricity and circuits is a big plus.
 However, topics do not go in depth enough to be of any meaningful use in the real world.

-Added Comments or Tips: Don’t forget to do mastering physics; don’t sleep on the thermodynamics because you already covered it in 4b
+Added Comments or Tips: Don’t forget to do mastering physics; don’t sleep on the thermodynamics because you already covered it in 4b.
+Read the textbook and go to both GSI and Professor office hours.
+Read the textbook and go to both GSI and Professor office hours.

 AIChE Berkeley